owneriq-dev/foundation-sites/docs/pages/installation.md

 ---

 ## HTML Starter Template
 Start with this HTML template and adapt it to your needs.
-Be sure to include the `.no-js` class on the `html` tag of your template.
-Adding this class prevents [flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) for a number of foundation components.

 ```html
 <!doctype html>